certbot/certbot/docs/contributing.rst

    git clone https://github.com/certbot/certbot

-If you're on macOS, we recommend you skip the rest of this section and instead run Certbot in Docker.
-You can find instructions for how to do this :ref:`here
-<docker-dev>`.
-If you're running on Linux, you can run the following commands to
-install dependencies and set up a virtual environment where you can run Certbot.
-You will need to repeat this when Certbot's dependencies change or when a new plugin is introduced.
+You can run the following commands to install dependencies and set up a virtual environment where you can run Certbot.
+You may need to repeat this when Certbot's dependencies change or when a new plugin is introduced.

 .. code-block:: shell

    cd certbot
-   sudo ./certbot-auto --os-packages-only
+   sudo ./certbot-auto --debug --os-packages-only tools/venv.sh
-   ./tools/venv.sh

 You can now run the copy of Certbot from git either by executing ``venv/bin/certbot``, or by activating the virtual environment.
 If you're